Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 			- Debug prints
 			- Declarations
 			- Embedded URLs
+			- Long typenames
+			- Long names for functions/members that are part of a namespace
 	- Brackets should adhere to the ['Allman' style](https://en.wikipedia.org/wiki/Indentation_style#Allman_style).
 	- Wrap parentheses/braces around longer assignments, chained function calls, function argument lists, etc. to create a code block around them.
 The resulting code block can be packed or further broken up with line breaks as the developer sees fit.
 	- In short, when a line of code exceeds the column limit, feel free to use more parentheses to order operations explicitly and drop down another line to make the code more readable.